premail/premail/README.md

 One `index.html` file will be rendered, ready to import into your emailer of choice.
 [See example.](https://rootwork.github.io/mjml-quickstart/_templates/index.html)

+---

+**Development of a more useful and interesting version of this tool is happening over at the [v2.0.0 branch](https://github.com/rootwork/mjml-quickstart/tree/v2.0.0).**

+---

 <!-- The following section, from "ts" to "te", is an automatically-generated
   table of contents, updated whenever this file changes.
 Do not edit within this section. -->